-A Veteran Student is a student who receives tuition assistance for all or part of their student charges paid directly from the Department of Veteran Affairs.
-Any Veteran student who receives less than a 100% benefit from the VA must either immediately pay the remaining portion of the student's charges or complete a Payment Plan for their remaining non-tuition assistance portion of the student's charges.
-All balances must be paid as agreed or the actions on this page may result.
+A VA Student is a student who receives educational assistance for all or part of the student's charges paid directly from the Department of Veterans Affairs.
+Any VA student who receives less than a 100% educational assistance benefit from VA must either immediately pay the remaining portion of the student's charges or complete a Payment Plan for the remaining portion of the student's charges.
+All balances must be paid as agreed or the actions under the section titled "Actions for Unpaid Accounts" may result.
+In compliance with Title 38 United States Code Section 3679(e), neither the Actions for Unpaid Accounts" nor any other penalty/late fee will be imposed on any student covered under chapter 31 (Vocational Rehabilitation & Employment) or chapter 33 (Post-9/11) VA benefits due to delayed disbursement of funding from VA.